tkstang/github-typescript/README.md

 A: No. After bundling, `github-script` imports a single `out.mjs` bundle.

 **Q: Can I share common helpers across repos?**
-A: Yes—publish a small ESM utils package (e.g., [`github-typescript-utils`](https://www.npmjs.com/package/github-typescript-utils)) and install it in the repo/sub‑package.
+A: Yes—publish a small ESM utils package (e.g., [`github-typescript-utils`](https://www.npmjs.com/package/github-typescript-utils) for GitHub Actions workflow utilities) and install it in the repo/sub‑package.
 The wrapper will bundle it.

 **Q: Does this replace `actions/github-script`?**
 A: No. It wraps it, so you keep Octokit/context ergonomics and its features (retries, result encoding, etc.).